deajan/osync/README.md

 - Soft deletition and multiple backups handling
 - Before / after command execution
 - Time control
+- Directory monitoring
-- Sync on changes, as a deamon
+- Running on schedule or as daemon

 Osync uses a master / slave sync schema.
-It can sync local and local or local and remote directories.
+It can sync local to local or local to remote directories.
 By definition, master replica should always be a local directory on the system osync runs on.
 Also, osync uses pidlocks to prevent multiple concurrent sync processes on/to the same master / slave replica.
 Be sure a sync process is finished before launching next one.
 You may launch concurrent sync processes on the same system but only for different master replicas.

-Currently, it has been tested on CentOS 5, CentOS 6, Debian 6.0.7, Linux Mint 14, Ubuntu 12.
+Currently, it has been tested on CentOS 5, CentOS 6, Debian 6.0.7, Linux Mint 14, 15 and 16, Ubuntu 12.04 and Ubuntu 12.10.
-Osync also runs on FreeBSD and Windows MSYS environment, altough it is not fully tested yet.
+Windows is supported via MSYS environment.
+FreeBSD has also been tested.
 Basic MacOS X tests have also been done, but a lot of tests are still needed.

 ## Installation